awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_service-with-iam.md

 Include actions in a policy to grant permissions to perform the associated operation\.

 Policy actions in Amazon Transcribe use the following prefix before the action: `transcribe:`\.
-For example, to grant someone permission to run an Amazon EC2 instance with the Amazon Transcribe `StartTranscriptionJob` API operation, you include the `transcribe:StartTranscriptionJob` action in their policy\.
+For example, to grant someone permission to run an Amazon EC2 instance with the Amazon Transcribe [StartTranscriptionJob](API_StartTranscriptionJob.md) API, you include the `transcribe:StartTranscriptionJob` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 Amazon Transcribe defines actions that describe tasks that you can perform with this service\.

 To specify multiple actions in a single statement, separate them with commas as follows\.